Reading Time: 16 minutes

 - 12. What controls are in place related to payment of payroll and ensuring my global team is paid on time?

-The Global PEO you sign up with needs to be built on a core foundation of expertise in employment law in just about every country in the world.
+When choosing a Global PEO, the company you sign up with needs to be built on a core foundation of expertise in employment law in just about every country in the world.

 For example, in the Philippines, it’s customary to offer a bag of rice to an employee as an annual benefit.
 In the Netherlands, if an employee is injured on the job the company is on the hook to pay the employee approximately 91% of base pay during the first year after and 80% of base pay during the second year.